On a different section of this site, I’ve talked at length about the murder of my former flatmate, Tiffany Jenks.

 Note: a prior version of this post, included Attempted Rape among the charges.
 That has been dropped, leaving only misdemeanor assault and harassment in what, from the few documents presently available, appears to have been a domestic violence situation.
 (Thanks to a friend who’s good at searching court records for puzzling this out.)

 Note: updates are at the end of this page, and are now dated as they are made, to make them easy to find.

 Seven years ago this month, my friend and former housemate Tiffany Jenks was murdered.
 Not only was it a tremendous shock, but it became one of Portland’s most sensational killings, partly because the motive was never fully determined.

-Since then, her death has produced vast amounts of discussion on conspiracy websites and talk-radio shows, much of it featuring interviews with her ex-boyfriend, John S. Captain, III.
+Since then, her death has produced vast amounts of discussion on conspiracy websites and talk radio, much featuring interviews with her ex-boyfriend, John S. Captain, III.
 There have also been a cable TV show and at least two true-crime podcasts.

 The basic facts are simple.
 On October 8, 2013, Tiffany was found dead at the entrance to Blue Lake Regional Park on the outskirts of the Portland, Oregon, metropolitan region.
 She had been shot once in the head, directly between the eyes.